meelgroup/manthan/README.md

- You can use `showtrees 1 ` to dump the learned trees, futhermore to see detailed list of available option:
+ You can use `showtrees 1 ` to dump the learned trees, futhermore to see detailed list of available options:

 ```
 python manthan.py --help